 I actually had the good fortune of graduating high school and completing a couple of college years in Washington state.
 I thought it was gorgeous when I lived there and, well.
 I’ve been back.
 A few times.
 I just had to show it off to the #AdventurePartnerForLife.
 And guess what?
 He loves it, too.
 The United States is vast and diverse, but this region is truly something else.
 Also, full disclosure: I’ve been to all fifty states.

 The cities all have a bohemian vibe and the beaches have massive rock formations and rainforests right on them.
 You’ve got islands and mountains and even deserts further east.
 Don’t miss out on your home turf!
-Must do Seattle, the San Juans, Olympic National Park, and Mount Rainer.
+Must do’s include touring Seattle, sailing the San Juans, hiking Olympic National Park, and driving Mount Rainer.

 What Are Your Top Travel Destinations?